 This article is based on a presentation by Paul Martin, Head of the Sondrel Architecture Team, who was invited to speak at an ARM® seminar in Stockholm earlier this year.
 Sondrel holds an accreditation as an Arm® Approved Design Partner.

-An observable trend over the last 3 years is that the ‘Internet of Things’ hasn’t quite panned out the way it was envisaged, with simple sensor nodes and devices at the edge of a network sending data to the cloud for processing on high performance servers.
+An observable trend over the last three years is that the ‘Internet of Things’ hasn’t quite panned out the way it was envisaged, with simple sensor nodes and devices at the edge of a network sending data to the cloud for processing on high performance servers.

 It’s widely acknowledged that there is a need for increased compute performance at the edge of the network close to the sensors.
 Cloud based processing is good for processing and analysing large volumes of static, historical data but the latency and cost of transferring data means that it makes more sense to filter this data, or where time is critical, process it in real-time, at the edge.

 An example of this is for ADAS and autonomous vehicles.
 Reliance on the cloud would not be suitable for safety critical functions as existing and proposed communications networks are simply not reliable enough.

 Trends also indicate the requirement for analytics at the edge.
 These solutions use artificial intelligence (AI) technologies to support applications like object, hazard and facial recognition.
 A recent Sondrel engineered design that, as an example, has the compute power to support real-time video analytics using cognitive neural network IP and sits inside each remote camera module in a security system.